 $5,000 – SMART Board for Adaptive Learning

 On behalf of myself and my family, I just want to thank you in advance for your donation to this amazing school.
-It will help Thomas and so many children like him who have special needs.
+I know that this season brings lots of asks when it comes to a charitable cause.
+If you find it in your heart to donate to Frankie Lemmon, it will help Thomas and so many children like him who have special needs.